brankasando/GDP_LifeExpectance/README.md

 # Correlation between GDP of country and life expectancy

+This project is done in RStudio.
-Goal of this project is to determine whether there is a correlation between GDP of country and life expectancy and if that correlation is linear.
+Goal of this project is to determine whether there is a correlation between Per Capita of countries and life expectancy and if that correlation is linear.

 ---------------------------------------------------------
 #####Load GDP #####